 When you contract a managed service provider (MSP), you’re likely thinking primarily about the proactive and reactive activities associated with support tickets, patch management, system management, and technical support.
-These are the most obvious components of managed services, but there are a lot of other essential tasks going on behind the scenes that contribute to a customer’s stable environment.
-These less visible and highly essential tasks are often the key to day-to-day success.
+These are the most obvious components of managed services, but there are many other essential tasks going on behind the scenes that contribute to a customer’s stable environment.
+These less visible and highly essential tasks are often the key to day-to-day success, making them a critical component of MSP best practices.

-So, here are nine things you might not know your MSP should be doing for your business, assuming they’re following IT service management best practices:
+So, here are eleven things you might not know your MSP should be doing for your business, assuming they’re following managed service provider best practices:

 Information Technology doesn’t exist in a vacuum.
 There are always changes occurring.
 Your MSP should be using agile project management to plan out these changes.
 The goal is to minimize any negative impacts and perform these changes as quickly and smoothly as possible.

 Even relatively simple projects (such as deploying a new notebook) require a fair amount of planning.
-Your MSP must consider the user’s needs, tool requirements, and schedule on top of configuring network connectivity and security, all while minimizing business disruptions and a host of other issues.
+If a provider is operating under MSP best practices, they will consider the user’s needs, tool requirements, and schedule on top of configuring network connectivity and security, all while minimizing business disruptions and a host of other issues.
 When it goes smoothly, the customer isn’t aware any of this happens.

 They just know they got a new notebook, and it works.